What New Grads Need to Know About Filing Taxes for the First Time

 A tax exemption is something that reduces the amount of your earnings that are subject to income tax.
 Depending on how much money you made through the year, that could mean a lower tax bill or a bigger refund.
 Generally, your parents get the benefit of your exemption if they claim you as a dependent on their return but that can change if you're filing on your own this year.

-“The personal exemption for most filers in 2014 is $3,950 and you should claim it as long as you qualify in order to increase your refund or decrease your liability,” Bakke says.
+"The personal exemption for most filers in 2017 is $4,3000 and you should claim it as long as you qualify in order to increase your refund or decrease your liability," Bakke says.
+However, exemptions were suspended by the Tax Cuts and Jobs Act of 2017.
+You can’t claim any exemptions on your taxes for any tax years between 2018 and 2025.

 2. Decide if you're going to DIY or hire a pro